-Solution 2 – Hard shut down your PC
+1. Hard shut down your PC

 The best way to determine the right time for the hard restart/shutdown is to look at the HDD activity lamp.
-If the lamp isn’t blinking, that means that the procedure is over and you should shutdown your PC.
+If the lamp isn’t blinking, that means that the procedure is over, and you should shut down your PC.

 If the system starts as intended, you should be good to go.
 If that’s not the case, your only viable option is to start the reinstallation procedure from scratch.

-Solution 3 – Perform a clean reinstallation
+3. Perform a clean reinstallation

-Moreover, the reinstallation process is not as lengthy and you should be able to finish it in less than one hour or so, including driver check up and customization of the system to your liking.
+Moreover, the reinstallation process is not as lengthy and you should be able to finish it in less than one hour or so, including driver check-up and customization of the system to your liking.

-To perform a clean installation of Windows 10, you’ll need to create a Windows 10 installation media using Media Creation Tool.
+To perform a clean installation of Windows 10, you’ll need to create a Windows 10 installation media using the Media Creation Tool.
 Since you can’t access your PC, you’ll have to create installation media on another PC.
 After doing that you need to follow these steps: